knative/docs/docs/eventing/channels/channel-types-defaults.md

 This default implementation is useful for developers who do not want to configure a specific implementation type, such as Apache Kafka or NATSS channels.

-Through the generic Channel object you can create a channel without specifying which channel implementation CRD is used.
-This is useful if you do not care about the properties a particular channel provides, such as ordering and persistence, and you want to use the implementation selected by the cluster administrator.
+You can use the generic Channel object if you want to create a channel without specifying which channel implementation CRD is used.
+This is useful if you do not care about the properties a particular Channel implementation provides, such as ordering and persistence, and you want to use the implementation selected by the cluster administrator.

-The cluster administrator controls the default settings through the `default-ch-webhook` ConfigMap in the `knative-eventing` namespace.
+Cluster administrators can modify the default Channel implementation settings by editing the `default-ch-webhook` ConfigMap in the `knative-eventing` namespace.

 For more information about modifying ConfigMaps, see [Configuring the Eventing Operator custom resource](/admin/install/operator/configuring-eventing-cr).